Arthur Rankin Jr.: Career

 Rankin began his career as an art director for the American Broadcasting Company in the 1940s.
 In 1955, he and Jules Bass formed the production company Videocraft International to produce television commercials.
-In 1960, they moved into the area of animation, and changed the name of their company to Rankin/Bass Productions.
+In 1960, they moved into the area of animation, and in 1968, changed the name of their company to Rankin/Bass Productions.
 The two worked closely together for many years, co-directing and producing a wide array of stop motion animated features and cartoons, which Rankin had referred to as "Animagic".

 In addition to directing, Rankin primarily created the script and sketched the character concepts, which would be made into the wooden puppets by Japanese artists, including head supervisor and partner, Tadahito Mochinaga.
 Maury Laws, a musical director for Rankin/Bass, stated that Rankin was inspired by the film King Kong, and that Rankin "wanted every detail right" in creating these shorts.
-Some of the most famous features were the holiday-themed TV specials, such as Willy McBean and his Magic Machine, Rudolph the Red-Nosed Reindeer, Santa Claus is Comin' to Town, Rudolph's Shiny New Year, The Year Without a Santa Claus, Frosty the Snowman, 'Twas the Night Before Christmas, and Jack Frost.
+Some of the most famous features were the holiday-themed TV specials, such as Willy McBean and His Magic Machine, Rudolph the Red-Nosed Reindeer, Santa Claus Is Comin' to Town, Rudolph's Shiny New Year, The Year Without a Santa Claus, Frosty the Snowman, 'Twas the Night Before Christmas, and Jack Frost.
 Many of these holiday-themed works are now considered "perennial favorites", according to The New York Times.
 He is also credited with devising the story for many Rankin/Bass productions, including the feature films The Daydreamer and Mad Monster Party?.

 In 1977, Rankin and Bass produced a version of J. R. R. Tolkien's The Hobbit, for which they were awarded the Peabody Award.
 The pair also teamed on a wide variety of animated TV series, including ThunderCats and SilverHawks.
 The pair last teamed on the 1987 TV special based on The Wind in the Willows.
 Rankin's last producing credit was on the 1999 animated version of The King and I.

 Later life

+Rankin had two sons with his first wife Elizabeth Deland: Arthur Gardner Rankin III, and his brother Todd Rankin.

 Rankin met his wife-to-be, Olga Karlatos, after he cast her in a 1983 television adaption of The Picture of Dorian Gray entitled The Sins of Dorian Gray.
-They would welcome two sons: Arthur Gardner Rankin III, and his brother Todd Rankin.

 They settled in Bermuda, with Rankin looking to continue to produce stage shows.
 He noted:

 "I could go up to Broadway and run up and down the street and scream, 'I want to write and direct a play!'
 They'd put me in the nuthouse.
 If I say that [in Bermuda], everyone springs into action, 'Oh, please, please.'"

 In addition to this, Rankin also taught courses on film and entertainment at Bermuda College.